Independent scientist: History

 Self-funded scientists practiced more commonly from the Renaissance until the late 19th century, including the Victorian era, especially in England, before large-scale government and corporate funding was available.
 Many early fellows of the Royal Society in London were independent scientists.

 Modern

 Modern-day independent scientists who fund their own research on an independent basis include, for example, Stephen Wolfram who funds his research through the sale of Mathematica software, Julian Barbour, Aubrey de Grey, Barrington Moore, Susan Blackmore, James Lovelock, and John Wilkinson who funds his research on "molecular synergism in nature" by running a regulatory scientific consultancy in natural products.

 Peter Rich said of Peter D. Mitchell: "I think he would have found it difficult to have gotten funding because his ideas were rather radical."
 Mitchell went on to win the Nobel Prize in Chemistry in 1978.
 Chemist Luis Leloir funded the research institute he headed, the Institute for Biochemical Research, in Buenos Aires, Argentina.
 He won the Nobel Prize for chemistry in 1970.

 There are today several virtual research institutes for independent scientists, including the Ronin Institute and the National Coalition of Independent Scholars.

-Benefits and drawbacks

-Self-funding has the disadvantage that funds may be more restricted and the advantage of eliminating a number of inconveniences such as teaching obligations, administrative duties, and writing grant requests to funding bodies.
-It also permits the scientist to have greater control over research directions, as funding bodies direct grants toward interests that may not coincide with that of the scientist.
-Furthermore, the intellectual property of the inventions belongs to the inventor and not the employer.

-Modern science requires competence and may require access to scientific equipment.
-Independent scientists may have past careers as funded scientists, cooperate with funded colleagues, obtain partial equipment-only grants, or choose directions where the most expensive resource required is the researcher's time.
-If the research succeeds, independent scientists may publish results in the same peer-reviewed journals as funded scientists do.

-Scientists may choose to work on unusual projects with a high risk of failure also when the grant system does not fund them.
-A scientist could be attributed the status of an independent scientist if they work on such projects during a gap between two academic positions, for example.